On Lorentz Variability of Magnetically Dominated Relativistic Outflows: Abstract

 \section{Abstract}

-In this Letter, we show that magnetized relativistic outflows can exhibit a relativistic effect in which Lorentz transformation maps magnetic field topology into apparent temporal variability in the observer’s frame.
-Using a force-free Beltrami configurations as representative equilibria of magnetically dominated outflows, we demonstrate that Lorentz mapping of stationary helical magnetic field produces quasi-periodic modulation of observable electromagnetic signatures, without invoking intrinsic plasma variability.
-This effect may be described as an aberration of force-free magnetic fields under Lorentz transformation.
+In this Letter, we show that magnetized relativistic outflows can exhibit a relativistic effect in which Lorentz transformation maps spatially extended magnetic field structure into apparent temporal variability in the observer’s frame.
+Using a force-free Beltrami configurations as representative equilibria of magnetically dominated outflows, we demonstrate that Lorentz mapping of stationary helical magnetic field produces quasi-periodic modulation of observable electromagnetic signatures, without invoking intrinsic plasma variability. { The same mechanism naturally generates temporal evolution of the observed polarization properties, producing smooth, generally aperiodic polarization-angle swings in the observer's frame.} This effect may be described as an aberration of force-free magnetic fields under Lorentz transformation.
 The characteristic frequency of the time variability is determined by the helical wave-number of the magnetic field, the viewing angle, and the bulk Lorentz factor of the jet outflow, and scales linearly with $\Gamma$.
 This establishes a purely kinematic relativistic origin of variability and introduces the concept of magnetic Lorentz seismology: the inference of magnetic field structure in relativistic outflows directly from observed temporal variability.